Solarkadakiadam/lighthouse-bot/README.md

 ## Usage

 1. **Configure the script:**
--Open run-lighthouse.js and set your desired website URL in the url variable.
+Open run-lighthouse.js and set your desired website URL in the url variable.

 2. **Run the script:**